HomeUS Coins1943-D Lincoln Copper Cent : A Collector's Guide

 A circulated 1943 Steel Cent alongside a 1936 and a 1940-D Lincoln Cent.

 In time, others were discovered, each with its own story.
 Public awareness of the coin grew with every subsequent discovery, and as the coins broke records with each auction appearance, counterfeiters began to take advantage.
 The typical fake 1943 Copper Cent is an altered date.
-These are easily spotted, but no numismatic coin over $500 in value should be bought or sold without authentication.
+These are easily identifiable, but no numismatic coin valued at over $500 should be bought or sold without authentication.

 Some basic Copper Cent characteristics to be aware of: